devang9299/TTC-Delay-2024-Dashboard/README.md

 •	Vehicle Details: Information about the type of vehicle involved in the delay, such as bus number or streetcar ID.

  # 7. Data flow:
+ Check attached files(data process diagram) for the diagram

 # 8. Brief overview of data manipulation process and data output
 The manipulation of data involves preparing it for analysis by addressing issues such as missing values, inconsistent formats, and scaling differences among features.
 In this case, the steps undertaken were: